 To open an account: Mail, fax or, where applicable, send by approved electronic transmission the subscription agreement to the Administrator (with the original subscription agreement and all documentation required for anti-money laundering procedures mailed immediately thereafter).
 The Company will mail a confirmation of ownership by the close of the second Business Day after the relevant Dealing Day, provided that for the purposes of this Fund each Business Day shall be a Dealing Day.
-To add to an existing account: Mail, fax or, where applicable, send by approved electronic transmission to the Administrator a signed letter or other authorisation acceptable to the Administrator, specifying the Shareholder's full name, address, account number and subscription amount.
+To add to an existing account: Mail, fax or, where applicable, send by approved electronic transmission to the Administrator a signed letter or authorisation acceptable to the Administrator, specifying the Shareholder's full name, address, account number and subscription amount.
 If the Shareholder has elected in the subscription agreement to place subsequent deals by telephone or, where applicable, by approved electronic transmission, the Shareholder must contact the Administrator prior to the daily Dealing Deadline.

-Subscriptions for Investor "Euro" Shares, Institutional "Euro" Shares and Institutional "Euro-Hedged" Shares must be in euros (EUR).
+Subscriptions for Investor "Euro" Shares and Institutional "Euro" Shares must be in euros (EUR).
 Subscriptions for Investor "U.S. Dollar" Shares and Institutional "U.S. Dollar" Shares must be in U.S. dollars (USD).
+Subscriptions for Investor "AU Dollar" Shares and Institutional "AU Dollar" Shares must be in Australian dollars (AUD).